 What if I don’t like my therapist?

 Psychotherapy is very much based on the relationship the client has with their therapist.
-If you do not feel comfortable with your therapist or have another problem with your relationship with the therapist, you are able to switch psychologists within the center.
-If there continues to be a problem, you will be encouraged to talk to the director to better help your needs and to find you the right person for your specific issues.
+If you do not feel comfortable with your therapist or have another problem with the therapist, you are able to switch psychologists within the center.
+If there continues to be a problem, you will be encouraged to talk to the director to better assess your needs and to find the right person for your specific issues.

 What are the Counseling Center offices like?

-The atmosphere in our waiting room is welcoming and friendly, and we offer tea, coffee, and hot chocolate to student visitors, as well as books, magazines, and a number of intriguing manual and electronic puzzles.
+The atmosphere in our waiting room is welcoming and friendly.
+We offer tea, coffee and hot chocolate to student visitors, as well as books, magazines, and a number of intriguing manual and electronic puzzles.
 We pride ourselves in having warm, comfortable, inviting offices that are bright, private, and with comfortable furniture.
 Each office reflects the personal style of the provider.